berkeleyGamedev/DecalWebsite/pages/labs/lab3/lab3.md

 While dithering can be done by hand, photoshop has third-party brushes that make the task a little bit quicker.
 You can find them [here](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://abductedplatypus.itch.io/dither-brushes&ved=2ahUKEwiHnuXt76SIAxWLPTQIHakqE8IQFnoECBsQAQ&usg=AOvVaw3dS8NXBvF5h1FH0hiLn-Rm).

+If you're interested in doing this lab with **Procreate**, here is a recommended [free pixel art brush set](https://ittaimanero.gumroad.com/l/FREEPixelArtMiniSet).

+{: .note }
-*Note*:​ Each brush is titled by the pixel “channels” it covers.
+​Each brush is titled by the pixel “channels” it covers.
 So, a brush labeled “AB” will conflict with a brush labeled “B”, since they both occupy the “B” channel, and one brush will always paint over the other one.
 Basically, in the words of the creator, to use the brushes without conflict, it’s useful to assign to each color either to OABC or DEFG brushes, since this will make it easier to dither with 3 or more colours.

 ### Anti-Aliasing
 Anti-aliasing is a stylistic choice​ ​used to make your pixel art look smoother when zoomed out by using gray pixels to fill in sharp edges​. ​Some pixel artist traditionalists disparage anti-aliasing, while others use it generously for smoother-looking lines.
 In general, NOT using anti-aliasing will make your pixel art look ​more old-school, lower definition, and more “pixely”. ​In contrast, using anti-aliasing will give the illusion of ​higher resolution artwork and smoother lines/color transitions. ​Which style you prefer is purely up to you and your vision for the game.